-One of the best additions to Fortnite has been the ability to play the game in split-screen mode.
-This useful feature allows two players to enjoy the battle royale madness on the same screen without the need to own a second console.
-There are a few limitations to its use, but — for the most part — it’s a great way to let friends and family experience one of the most popular games on the market.
+One of the best additions to Fortnite over the past few years has been the ability to play the game in split-screen mode.
+This useful feature allows two players to enjoy the battle royale game on the same screen without the need to own a second console.
+There are a few limitations to its use, but — for the most part — it’s a great way to let friends and family experience one of the most popular free games on the market.
 Here’s how to play Fortnite in split-screen mode.

 Play on a compatible system

-While Fortnite is available on just about every system under the sun, split-screen mode is currently limited to Xbox One and PlayStation 4.
+While Fortnite is available on just about every system under the sun, split-screen mode is currently limited to Xbox and PlayStation consoles.
 The feature was added in 2019, and Epic Games hopes to roll out the feature to PC and Switch users in a future update.
-We’re pretty deep into 2020, and we still have no word on when that update will happen.
-Until then, the mode is limited to Microsoft and Sony consoles.
+We’re getting ready to roll into 2021, and we still have no word on when that update will happen.
+Until then, the mode is limited to playing Fortnite on Xbox and Sony consoles.
+If you’re running it on either Series X or PS5, you’ll benefit from frame rates of up to 60 frames per second.

 How to start split-screen mode

-Getting a friend to join in on the fun is an easy process, and it follows the same steps for both PlayStation 4 and Xbox One.
+Getting a friend to join in on the fun is an easy process, and it follows the same steps for all compatible consoles.
 Before you start, however, make sure you have a second account and controller available for your buddy to use.
 Then, follow these easy steps to get split-screen mode running:

 - Navigate to the Main Menu.